Last Updated on April 15, 2021 by Helga Dosa

 - red meat like your steak, for instance, is probably carcinogenic to humans, placing it into the 2A group, which includes all those substances and foods whose carcinogenicity is “based on limited evidence that (its) consumption causes cancer in humans and strong mechanistic evidence supporting a carcinogenic effect.”

 The IARC report explains it simply: when it comes to non-processed red meat, the results are based on limited epidemiological evidence.
-To make things clearer, epidemiology studies the causes and effects of disease conditions on population.
+To make things clearer, epidemiology studies the causes and effects of disease conditions on the population.
 It is important because it is through epidemiology we identify risk factors related to certain diseases and illnesses and we manage, as a consequence, to create successful forms of prevention.

 Epidemiological research is based on raw data, collected “on the field.”
 Limited epidemiological evidence means, in other words, that actual data related to the link between the consumption of red meat and cancer do exist, yet they are very scarce.
 It also implies that such link may be influenced by other factors, such as “chance, bias or confounding” which “(cannot) be ruled out.”